 Paddock Blade designs tools that make this work faster, safer, and easier.
 Their durable paddock cleaning equipment helps owners stay on top of daily waste removal without back strain or wasted time.
 By maintaining a steady cleaning routine, you can protect the health of your land and your horses through every season.

-Why Clean Paddocks Matter All Year
+Why Clean Paddocks Matter

 A clean paddock supports the entire health cycle of your property.
 Manure left in the field releases ammonia, breeds flies, and adds parasites back into the soil.
 Over time, those parasites are re-ingested by grazing horses, creating a constant cycle of worms and irritation.
 Regular removal breaks that cycle.